Victoria Park-Canning Level Crossing Removal

 The project is Perth’s first major elevated rail designed to improve public transport safety, create new and versatile public space for the community and reduce traffic congestion.

-Six level crossings will be removed along the Armadale Line by raising the rail over the road at Mint Street, Oats Street, Welshpool Road, Hamilton Street, Wharf Street and William Street.
-New modern elevated stations will be built at Carlisle, Oats Street, Queens Park, Cannington and Beckenham stations.
-Welshpool Station will close.
+Six level crossings have been removed along the Armadale Line by raising the rail over the road at Mint/Archer Street, Oats Street, Welshpool Road, Hamilton Street, Wharf Street and William Street.
+New modern elevated stations are being built at Carlisle, Oats Street, Queens Park, Cannington and Beckenham stations.
+Welshpool Station has closed permanently.

-Read more about the project on the Victoria Park-Canning Level Crossing Removal fact sheet.
+Read more about the project and view a project-wide map on the Victoria Park-Canning Level Crossing Removal fact sheet.

 Level Crossings